Highway-Kebabbery/Job-Scraper/README.md

 12. Setup is complete once Termux has been completely exited.

+#### Tasker:
+It is recommended to use Tasker to reliably start Termux without user input after a device restart.
+Create a Tasker task to launch Termux on device startup and to acquire wake lock for Termux, as well.
+Android aggressively kills background processes.
+Without wake lock, the script may go 12 hours or more without running in extreme cases, though it usually only blacks out for 2-3 hours at a time.

 ### Operation:
 **Notes:** If for any reason a file is moved out and back in to the parent directory on the mobile device, you will need to reset permissions for that file. `chmod 700 -R <parent_directory>` will set permissions for all files/directories when run from the home directory.